If you would like a complete CV please drop me an email

 There is a complete list of my publications here.

-My recent work is in environmental consulting mainly related to
+My work is in environmental consulting mainly related to building energy use,

 the gas grid for CPRE, modelling heat losses from dwellings